alexHampton/hello-world/README.md

 # hello-world

-tutorial
+My name is Alex.

-This is my first tie doing any of this!
+This is my first time doing any of this!
 Yeah!
+I am interested in learning a lot, but I am starting from the beginning.